Azure/azure-sdk/docs/cpp/design.md

 };
 {% endhighlight %}

-{% include requirement/MUST id="cpp-return-document-raw-stream" %} document and provide examples on how to access the raw and streamed response for a given request, where exposed by the client library.
+{% include requirement/MUST id="cpp-design-logical-client-document-raw-stream" %} document and provide examples on how to access the raw and streamed response for a given request, where exposed by the client library.
 We do not expect all methods to expose a streamed response.

 For methods that combine multiple requests into a single call:

-{% include requirement/MUSTNOT id="cpp-return-no-headers-if-confusing" %} return headers and other per-request metadata unless it is obvious as to which specific HTTP request the methods return value corresponds to.
+{% include requirement/MUSTNOT id="cpp-design-logical-client-no-headers-if-confusing" %} return headers and other per-request metadata unless it is obvious as to which specific HTTP request the methods return value corresponds to.

-{% include requirement/MUST id="cpp-expose-data-for-composite-failures" %} provide enough information in failure cases for an application to take appropriate corrective action.
+{% include requirement/MUST id="cpp-design-logical-client-expose-data-for-composite-failures" %} provide enough information in failure cases for an application to take appropriate corrective action.

-## Pagination
+#### Pagination

 Although object-orientated languages can eschew low-level pagination APIs in favor of high-level abstractions, C acts as a lower level language and thus embraces pagination APIs provided by the service.
 You should work within the confines of the paging system provided by the service.

-{% include requirement/MUST id="cpp-pagination-use-paging" %} export the same paging API as the service provides.
+{% include requirement/MUST id="cpp-design-logical-client-pagination-use-paging" %} export the same paging API as the service provides.

-{% include requirement/MUST id="cpp-last-page" %} indicate in the return type if the consumer has reached the end of the result set.
+{% include requirement/MUST id="cpp-design-logical-client-pagination-cpp-last-page" %} indicate in the return type if the consumer has reached the end of the result set.

-{% include requirement/MUST id="cpp-size-of-page" %} indicate in the return type how many items were returned by the service, and have a list of those items for the consumer to iterate over.
+{% include requirement/MUST id="cpp-design-logical-client-pagination-size-of-page" %} indicate in the return type how many items were returned by the service, and have a list of those items for the consumer to iterate over.

-## Error handling
+### Error handling

 Error handling is an important aspect of implementing a client library.
 It is the primary method by which problems are communicated to the consumer.
 Because we intend for the C client libraries to be used on a wide range of devices with a wide range of reliability requirements, it's important to provide robust error handling.